 By positive side effects of fish oil omega 3s, we really mean the benefits, with the main benefit being that omega 3s keep your cells functioning properly (instead of breaking down and putting your body at risk) and allow you to live a happy, healthy life.

 We recommend starting sooner than later with omega 3s because your body really does need them.
-To make it easy on yourself, you can start with high quality fish oil gels (http://www.energyfirst.com/omega-3-fish-oil) or liquids (or flax seeds if you're a vegetarian) that you can order online.
-Start taking them slowly and then you can build up the dosage once you're sure you have no side effects (which you most likely won't).
+To make it easy on yourself, you can start with high quality fish oil capsules (http://www.energyfirst.com/omega-3-fish-oil) or liquids (or flax seeds if you're a vegetarian).
+Start taking them slowly and then you can build up the dosage once you're sure you have no issues (which you most likely won't).
 You can read our recommended fish oil dosage article to see how much you should be taking.

-Once you're in a fish oil groove, sit back, relax and enjoy your happy mood fish oil side effects, just as if you'd gone fishing!
+Once you're in a fish oil groove, sit back, relax and enjoy feeling great, just as if you'd gone fishing!